Enterprise-Grade Monitoring & SIEM for a Homelab - From Zero to 76 Custom Alert Rules

 - Active response (SSH brute force, port scan blocking)

-- UPS auto-shutdown orchestration (NUT client on all PVE hosts, graceful shutdown on LOWBATT, ntfy notifications)
+- UPS auto-shutdown orchestration (NUT client on all PVE hosts, graceful shutdown on LOWBATT)

-- Incident Timeline dashboard (alert correlation, Loki error logs, ArgoCD deploy tracking, system resources)
+- Incident Timeline dashboard (alert correlation, Loki error logs, ArgoCD deploy tracking)

 Roadmap:

-- Server room sensor: LoRaWAN sensor in the server closet measuring temperature, humidity (and depending on model CO2/VOC), displayed via ChirpStack → MQTT Exporter → Prometheus → Grafana
+- Server closet sensor: LoRaWAN sensor measuring temperature, humidity (and depending on model CO2/VOC), displayed via ChirpStack MQTT Exporter -> Prometheus -> Grafana

 The Stack (Complete Reference)